edrone/tf2-ulmfit/README.md

-## 4. How to use ULMFiT with some typical NLP tasks
+## 4. How to use ULMFiT for Tensorflow with some typical NLP tasks

 In the [examples](examples) directory we are providing training scripts which illustrate how the ULMFiT encoder can be used for a variety of downstream tasks.
 All the scripts are executable from the command line as Python modules (`python -m examples.ulmfit_tf_text_classifer --help`).
 After training models on custom data, you can run these scripts with the `--interactive` switch which allows you to type text in the console and display predictions.